Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement

+Subjects were asked to visually focus on a cross hair on the screen center in order to minimize other interfering electroneurographic signals caused by e.g., eye blinking, physical motions.

-Audio stimuli were presented at a sampling frequency of 44.1 kHz.
-The EEG data were recorded using a 128-channel (plus two mastoids) EEG cap at a rate of 512 Hz using a BioSemi ActiveTwo system, i.e., $Q$ = 128.
-The EEG recordings were further downsampled to 128 Hz.
-More details on the experimental setting can be found in \cite{broderick2018electrophysiological}.
+During experiments, the subjects wore an EEG cap with 128 channels (plus two mastoids), i.e., providing $Q$ = 128 EEG channel measurements at a rate of 512 Hz using a BioSemi ActiveTwo system.
+The EEG data were further downsampled to 128 Hz for consistency with \cite{hosseini_end--end_2022}.
+The audio stimuli were played using Sennheiser HD650 headphones at a sampling frequency of 44.1 kHz.
+In order to avoid the impact of the audio intensity on the attention, the stimuli were normalized to have the same RMS level in terms of amplitude.} More details on the experimental setting can be found in \cite{broderick2018electrophysiological}.